chengp3/yf_api/README.md

 This application builds a Flask microsevice that handles incoming GET requests and associated parameters, calls yfinance data feed API, and responds with the appropriate data (or error messages if appropriate).

-Requesting Data: send GET request to end point: http://127.0.0.1:5000?symbol=AAPL[&param1=parameter]...
+Requesting Data: send GET request to end point: http://127.0.0.1:5000?symbol=AAPL[&param1=parameter][&param2=anotherparameter]...
+Parameters can be in any order but the first 'symbol' param MUST be present.

 Valid parameters:
-period: data period to download (Either Use period parameter or use start and end) Valid periods are: 1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max
+period: data period to download (Either Use period parameter or use start and end)
+Valid periods are: 1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max
-interval: data interval (intraday data cannot extend last 60 days) Valid intervals are: 1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo
+interval: data interval (intraday data cannot extend last 60 days)
+Valid intervals are: 1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo
 start: If not using period - Download start date string (YYYY-MM-DD) or datetime.
 end: If not using period - Download end date string (YYYY-MM-DD) or datetime.
 prepost: Include Pre and Post market data in results?
 (Default is False)  auto_adjust: Adjust all OHLC automatically?
 (Default is True)